-As faculty, instructional designers and proctors, it is our duty to ensure an equal and fair testing environment for the students we serve.
-Most students feel that proctors exist to catch them in the act of cheating which can create a sense of distrust and high anxiety.
+As faculty, instructional designers and remote proctors, it is our duty to ensure an equal and fair testing environment for the students we serve.
+Most students feel that remote proctors exist to catch them in the act of cheating which can create a sense of distrust and high anxiety.
 How do we, as educators and professionals, change the way in which our testers view proctors and the platforms we use to facilitate exams so that we can help students with test anxiety management?
 How do we educate faculty in preparing students for a virtual test environment in this age of cyber “insecurity” and distrust.
-For proctors and faculty the results should be the same – equal and fair test environment and sense of security of exam content.
+For remote proctors and faculty the results should be the same – equal and fair test environment and sense of security of exam content.
 In this webinar, you’ll learn 4 tips for overcoming exam anxiety and you’ll be able to:

 - Understand the role of a remote proctor

 - Identify ways to educate students about online proctoring and alleviate misconceptions about privacy invasion

 - Educate faculty on how to create a positive online exam experience for students as well as themselves